 Strict liability means that if the victim of the fall chooses to take the matter to court, the defendant will be required to show that they were not negligent.
 This is the opposite of most personal injury cases, which require the plaintiff to prove how the defendant was negligent.

 New York law is unique but very important to construction workers.
-Falls on the job are one of the leading causes of serious injury in the construction industry.
-Many believe that the company’s workers’ compensation insurance will take care of the injured, until they find out that more than 50% of all worker’s comp claims are denied.
+Falls on the job is one of the leading causes of serious injury in the construction industry.
+Many believe that the company’s workers’ compensation insurance will take care of the injured until they find out that more than 50% of all worker’s comp claims are denied.

 When the injured finds that their workers’ comp claim has been denied, they discover very quickly that extensive injuries equal expensive medical bills.

 The best way to regain full compensation for all of your medical expenses, lost wages, physical pain and suffering, and in some cases, even emotional trauma may be through a personal injury lawsuit.